 It is your responsibility to stay up-to-date with bCourses and submit all your assignments on time.

-Homework is released weekly on bCourses and linked to via this website.
+Homework is released weekly on bCourses and the topic corresponds to this website.
 Make sure to submit it via bCourses.
-Late work will receive full credit your first late assignment, and half credit thereafter for a fully-completed assignment, otherwise no credit shall be given.
+Your first late homework will receive full credit (i.e., 1 homework drop).
+No subsequent late homework will receive credit, and there is no buffer past midnight.

-TutoringThis is the key commitment for CS 370.
+TutoringThis is the key commitment for CS 370, and where you will independently gain experience and grow as a teacher.
 There is a global tutoring requirement of 36 hours, due by the end of the semester.
-(We recommend 3 hours / week * 12 weeks).
-The intricacies of this requirement are as follows:
+However, there are some intricacies to this, as teaching / course staff roles contribute to this global tutoring requirement.

 Tutoring Cancellations / No Shows